Artistic Textiles Are My Livelihood

 About Deborah

-As Heritage Arts Manager for the Nebraska Arts Council, Deborah Teamer Bunting oversees the programs and services directed to Nebraska’s arts organizations or nonprofit community and volunteer organizations that primarily serve or are composed of people of Deb Bunting color.
+As Heritage Arts Manager for the Nebraska Arts Council, Deborah Teamer Bunting oversees the programs and services directed to Nebraska’s arts organizations or nonprofit community and volunteer organizations that primarily serve or are composed of people of color.
 Deborah first came to the NAC as an artist-in-residence.
 While working as a textile

 artist, she traveled the Midwest conducting residencies using contemporary techniques to teach traditional African textile design.
 Deborah’s past employment has included working freelance as an artist for organizations including Joslyn Art Museum, Museum of Nebraska Art and the Bemis Center for Contemporary Arts.
 Her works range from exhibitions to serving as a lead artist for the Bemis Mural Project.
 Born and raised in Omaha, the arts were a powerful influence in her home.
 While at the NAC, Deborah has worked on special projects and initiatives including Soon Come: The Art of Contemporary Jamaica and most recently, the Latino Arts Initiative.